 - Make the writing piece look especially nice.

 *This post contains affiliate links.
 For more information, see my disclosures here.*

 The way I run my camps is, the children write at the tables in the front of the room.
 Then, I set up an art accent table at the back of the room.

 As campers finish their writing, they move to the back table to complete their 5 minute art accent.
 Then, they either set the piece aside to dry or place it in a plastic page protector*.

 The cost of so many plastic page protectors may not be realistic for a school class.
 But for the stories that add sand, seeds, glitter and the like, you will probably want them.
 I get them from Walmart*.

 Here’s a list of recommended materials to have on hand at any given time.
 However, only put the materials necessary for that day’s writing.
 Sometimes it’s just stickers.
 Other times it’s any combination of the following:

 - Manila folders opened to protect the table (A Dollar Tree table cloth can work.
 If you want to spend a bit more, Amazon has plastic table covers with elastic*.)

 - Glue dots*, glue sticks* and Elmer’s Glue*.
 I usually hand out the glue dots if/when children need them.
 We typically use those for the times we need to glue craft pom poms*, pipe cleaners* or sequins*.
 Googly eyes* stick fine with glue sticks or glue.
-Remember, I just set out the materials that the writers need for the art accent that accompanies their writing that day.
+(Remember, I only set out the materials needed to complete the art accent that accompanies the students’ writing that day.)

-- A flat, rectangular, plastic container to shake sand and glitter into.
+- Third, a flat, rectangular, plastic container* to shake sand and glitter into.
 This container is great, because I usually use it to store and transport the materials needed for the day.
-I purchased mine at Walmart.
-Any container that is larger than an 8.5"x 11" piece of paper will do.
+I purchased mine at Walmart*.
+Any container that is larger than an 8.5″x 11″ piece of paper will do.

 7. Finally, plastic page protectors*, available for the campers’ finished product.